khushusharma/piepay_offers/README.md

 - Add unit and integration tests for parsing logic and APIs.
 - Improve summary parsing to handle more edge cases robustly.
-- Use @Valid request validation for clean input checks.
+- Use **@Valid** request validation for clean input checks.
 - Expand exception handling for DB errors and JSON parse issues.
-- Add OpenAPI/Swagger for easy testing and documentation.
+- Add Swagger for easy testing and documentation.
 - Add caching for hot queries.

 ---